sad-mango/8-ball-pool-game/README.md

 ### Prompt 2.1 — Naming Convention Redesign

-> "Create a naming convention upgrade plan for a C raylib pool game.
+> "Create a naming convention upgrade plan for a raylib pool game.
 The ver1 code uses heavy abbreviations (BL_CUE, GM_PLAY, pktd, vel, BlType, HndlInput, ChkCollisions).
 Design a new convention that covers: (1) struct field names — full descriptive words, (2) enum values — MODULE_DESCRIPTOR format, (3) function names — VerbNoun PascalCase, (4) constants — UPPER_SNAKE_CASE in config.h, (5) type names — PascalCase without abbreviation.
 Show a before/after table using the actual names from this codebase."

 **Purpose:** To define and document the naming convention improvements applied in ver2, replacing all abbreviated names with readable, descriptive equivalents.